meta-learn/meta-learn.github.io/2022/index.md

 Some of the fundamental questions that this workshop aims to address are:

-- What are the meta-learning processes in nature (\emph{e.g.}, in humans), and how can we take inspiration from them?
+- What are the meta-learning processes in nature (e.g., in humans), and how can we take inspiration from them?
 - What is the relationship between meta-learning, continual learning, and transfer learning?
 - What interactions exist between meta-learning and large pretrained / foundation models?
 - What principles can we learn from meta-learning to help us design the next generation of learning systems?